Bedrock-OSS/bedrock-wiki-legacy/tutorials/beginner-commands.md

 specific mob type, etc, it can find any entity type.
 But what if you wanted a specific entity?<br>
 `@e[type=<entity_type>,name=<name>`.
 With that, you'll find one of a name.<br>
 A very common issue I find others doing is when they're getting the name, they usually forget to add quotes after the `=` sign.
-If the mob has a space in the name, simply<br>
-instead of `<name>`, imagine it becomes `"<name>"`.<br>
+If the mob has a space in the name, simply instead of `<name>`, imagine it becomes `"<name>"`.<br>
-The name may be ugly, and so here is an alternative, this is also a way to group entities.
+The `name` argument may be ugly, and so here is an alternative, this is also a way to group entities.
 `/tag <target> (add | remove) <name: string>`.<br>
 This will add a new group to the targetted entity, after adding it you can remove the name, if there is one.<br>
-Now `string` means to add quotes, just like the name in the target selector.<br>
+Now `string` means to add quotes, just like the name in the target selector.
+In commands, and programming, `string` is just text data, which in most cases are set by `"`.
+In Minecraft, use `"`.<br>
+An example of a string is: `"Hello World!"`.
+In Minecraft, if you wrap with these quotes, you can use any character for any argument, including spaces.
 You may want to check for the range, here's how:<br>
 `@e[r=<range number>]`<br>
 In most guides, `number` will be represented as `int` or `integer`.
 They both mean a number.
-However, an `int` is not `float` nor `double` (if you're unsure ignore those two words), it cannot take a decimal value. `1.01` for example, is not an integer.<br>
+However, an `int` is not `float` nor `double` (if you're unsure ignore those two words), it cannot take a decimal value. `1.01` for example, is not an integer.
+An integer is just a whole number.<br>
 ## Execute
 ---
 **This is an extremely important section!**